readbeyond/aeneas/README.md

 3. [FFmpeg](https://www.ffmpeg.org/)
 4. [eSpeak](http://espeak.sourceforge.net/)
 5. Python modules `BeautifulSoup4`, `lxml`, and `numpy`
-6. (Optional but strongly recommended) Python C headers to compile the Python C extensions
+6. Python C headers to compile the Python C extensions (Optional but strongly recommended)
-7. (Optional but strongly recommended) A shell supporting UTF-8
+7. A shell supporting UTF-8 (Optional but strongly recommended)
-8. (Only required if you want to download audio from YouTube) Python module `pafy`
+8. Python module `pafy` (Optional, only required if you want to download audio from YouTube)

 ### Supported Platforms